What Makes Up a Dust Collection System?

 A Dust Collection System improves air quality and safety by collecting and removing particulate matter.
 The basic principle is capture, convey, and collect.
 Here are some of the components that make up a Dust Collection System.
 To better understand how one works, consider these factors.
 Ultimately, it will help you determine the best system for your needs.
 Let’s take a look!
 Here are a few common dust collection systems.
 They all work on the same basic principle: collect, convey, and capture.

-Electrostatic Precipitator in Dust Collector System
+Electrostatic Precipitator in Dust Extractor System

 An Electrostatic precipitator is a simple yet highly effective way to collect dust.
 It consists of two main parts, an electrically charged electrode and a grounded dust collecting electrode.
 Charged dust particles are attracted to the charging electrode by Coulomb force and fall to the collecting electrode.
 This process is highly effective for removing large amounts of dust from a variety of applications.
 To understand how electrostatic precipitators work, read the following paragraphs carefully.